EMHASS Development

 Linux:

-The example command chain rebuilds Docker image, and runs new container with newly built image. --rm has been added to the docker run to delete the container once ended to avoid manual deletion every time.
+The example command chain rebuilds the Docker image, and runs a new container with the newly built image.
+The --rm has been added to the docker run to delete the container once ended to avoid manual deletion every time.

-This use case may not require any volume mounts (unless you use secrets_emhass.yaml) as the Docker build process will pull the latest versions of the configs as it builds.
+This use case may not require any volume mounts (unless you use secrets_emhass.yaml) as the Docker build process will pull the latest configs as it builds.

 Environment Variables

-This allows the user to set variables prior to build Linux:
+This allows the user to set variables before the build Linux:

 export EMHASS_URL="YOURHAURLHERE"